Skip to main content

 })'

-2. Verify the replicaset configuration created on the handson-node-1 instance.
+2. Verify the configuration of the replicaset created on the handson-node-1 instance.

 mongosh --eval \